-To change a filter condition, in the Conditions area of Advanced Filter, select the condition, as shown in Figure 5-15.
+To change a filter condition, in the Filters area of Advanced Filter, select the condition, then choose Edit.
+Modify the condition by changing the values in Filter By, Condition, or Value.
+Select Change Condition, then select Change Filter, and choose OK, as shown in Figure 5-15.